Stone, Staffordshire: Brewing industry

 More recently, a second microbrewery, trading under the name Joules (dropping the 'John' due to trademark reasons), has begun brewing in Market Drayton, Shropshire.
 These local beers are available in multiple pubs across the town and the wider region; Lymestone Brewery also has their own public house, The Borehole Inn, situated next to the brewery itself on the Mount Industrial Estate.

 The Star public house was fully licensed in 1819, although the building predates the canal by some 200 years.
 The building has in its time been a butcher's shop and slaughterhouse.
 Stabling for boat horses was available up to the 1950s and the business relied heavily on the canal for trade.

+Utilities

+Gas

+The Stone Gas Order 1881 authorised the Stone Gaslight and Coke Company to supply gas in Stone, Walton, and Little Stoke, as well as Darlaston, Meaford, Oulton and Aston.

+There was a gasworks in Crown Street, between Stafford Street and the Joules brewery, backing onto the Trent and Mersey Canal.

+The Stone Gas and Electricity Act 1914 (4 & 5 Geo.
+5. c. xxv) extended the business of the company to include the supply of electricity, and extended the area of supply to be all of Stone Rural District, in addition to Stone Urban District.
+The company was renamed Stone Gas and Electricity Company.

 Railway

 The coming of the railway was to end Stone's era as a coaching and canal town.
 The North Staffordshire Railway opened its main line from Stoke-on-Trent through Stone to Norton Bridge on 3 April 1848; the following year a branch line from Stone to Colwich began operating.

 One industry that did flourish under the railway era was the shoe industry; at its height in 1851, there were 16 shoeworks.
 The industry however declined after Australia, the main shoe market, imposed an import tax on the industry.